DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-08 Initial Art Style Notes.md

 	- Dust and stuff when he jumps (its a little hard to see)
 	- Random particles just chillin in the air
 	- Also, they all seem low quality to the point where I could see them being in a late PS1 / early PS2 game
-- His fullscreen dithering is perfect
+- His fullscreen dithering effect is perfect
-- His character model looks sick
+- His character model looks cool.
-	- A good amount of really hard angles helps to sell the low-poly nature of the model
+	- I like the silhouette of the character
 - His environmental models are low poly + his textures are low res.
-However, they are not low quality.
+However, they are still easy to read.
 They are detailed enough that the low-poly nature of them isn't distracting
 - The animations / posing is really good
 	- Very fluid.
 In fact, too fluid for a PSX game, which is good.
 	- The way he holds his swords while idling is sick.